Bobby Locke: Professional career

-Success in the United States
+PGA Tour

 Following the end of World War II, Locke successfully resumed his career in South Africa in 1946.
 He hosted Sam Snead, one of the top American golfers of the day, for a series of exhibition matches in South Africa in January/February 1947, winning 12 out of the 16 matches, two were halved and Snead won two.
 So impressed was Snead that he suggested that Locke come to the United States and give the PGA Tour a try, advice that Locke quickly followed.

 Locke arrived in the U.S. for the first time in April 1947, well after the American Tour season had begun.
 In two-and-a-half years on the PGA Tour, Locke played in 59 events; he won 11, and finished in the top three in 30, just over half.
 In 1947, despite a late start, Locke dominated the American tour, winning six tournaments (including four in a five-week period), and finishing second to Jimmy Demaret on the money list.

-Controversy and PGA Tour ban

 In 1948, he won the Chicago Victory National by 16 strokes, which remains a PGA Tour record for margin of victory (tied for margin of victory with J. Douglas Edgar's win in the 1919 Canadian Open).

 The following year, Locke was banned from the tour, ostensibly because of a dispute over playing commitments.
 Locke had indeed given several advance commitments to appear at tournaments and exhibitions, then had not turned up nor given adequate notice nor explanations for his absences.
 However, the 1948 Masters champion Claude Harmon stated, unsolicited, to another golf personality during that era: "Locke was simply too good.
 They had to ban him."
-The ban was lifted in 1951, but Locke chose not to return to play in the United States, except for a few isolated appearances.
+The ban was lifted in March 1950.
+However, Locke chose not to return to play in the United States, except for a few isolated appearances.

-Locke explains his point of view and events leading up to the banning.
-He had accepted invitations, organised through the PGA to play in two local tournaments, The Inverness Fourball and Western Open.
-He explained how he had been helped to iron out a putting problem which led to him winning the 1949 British Open.
+Locke explained his point of view and events leading up to the banning.
+He stated that he had accepted invitations, organised through the PGA to play in two local tournaments, The Inverness Fourball and Western Open.
+He explained how he had been helped to iron out a putting problem which led to him winning the 1949 Open Championship.
 He gives the "Open" win as one of his reasons to breach his contract.
 The text indicates that he understood the contractual nature of his dealings with the PGA.